4DGB/4dgb-readthedocs/docs/scripts/hic-converter.rst

 ------------

 The two largest dependencies for these conversion scripts are ``python`` and ``juicer`` tools:
 Scripts here were developed using juicer version 1.22.01.
-The jar file of these tools are also stored `here <https://github.com/4DGB/hic-converter/tree/main/tools>`_.
+The jar file of these tools is also stored `here <https://github.com/4DGB/hic-converter/tree/main/tools>`_.

 * `Juicer tools jar file <https://github.com/aidenlab/juicer/wiki/Download>`_
 * `Anaconda <https://www.anaconda.com/products/individual>`_